The Intelligence Explosion Is Happening Now

 the intelligence explosion has not started yet.
 Today's machines are

-So: AI will not suddenly surpass humans.
-Rather, machines
+So: machine intelligence will not suddenly surpass humans.

-have been gradually beating humans - an application domain at
+Rather, machines have been gradually beating humans - an

-always been proven to be so vastly different from us in terms of its
+be so vastly different from our own in terms of its strengths and

 These considerations suggest that there will be no terribly sudden